manasa-arun/python/content/en/Tips/property-built-in-function-in-python.md

 ---
-title: "property() function in python"
+title: "python property() function syntax,usage and examples"
-description: "property() function syntax,parameters,examples in python"
+description: "The`property()`function is one of the built-in function in python"
 date: "2022-07-26T11:00:40+09:00"
 draft: false
 link: "property() Built-in functions"